zana-all/learning_assistant/README.md

 ## Overview

 This repository contains the backend for a **Learning Assistant** application designed to generate educational content and supporting assets based on a given topic and learner context.
-It also offers quiz based on the topic and summary of scores
+It also tracks quiz attempts and provides summary statistics to help learners reflect on their progress.

+Content generation is powered by a **Google Gemini large language model (LLM)**.
+To support local development, testing, and demo scenarios without external dependencies, the application defaults to a **non-live mode** (`liverun = false`) which returns deterministic, hardcoded responses.
+When enabled, live mode uses the LLM to generate content dynamically.

 The purpose of this project is to demonstrate: